 Carroll Brown Bio

+Raised on a farm near Camden, South Carolina, Carroll’s first music influences were church music and night time radio.
+His mother was the church pianist and taught him his first chords on the guitar.
 Traditional southern gospel and bluegrass would give way to Jim Croce and James Taylor as he entered college.
-The first paying jobs were to pay for the tuition but would pave the way for his life’s work.
+The first paying jobs paid college tuition but would pave the way for his life’s work.
 He first tested the waters in New York but opted for Nashville, Tennessee.
-There he worked with songwriters and music publishing and in various studios recording and helping produce nationally released records.
+There, he worked with songwriters and music publishing and in various studios recording and helping produce nationally released records.

-Family matters and money matters brought him back to South Carolina and back to performing in 1981.
+Family matters and money matters brought him back to South Carolina in 1981.
 He settled in Charleston, where he started a recording studio and music publishing business.
 A steady gig at the Mills House Hotel helped to pay for his growing family and the dream that refused to die.
-He released his “Carroll Brown Live” cassette while working there.
-He produced over sixty albums on both regional and national acts and built an impressive resume.
-The last album he produced before he sold the business was his own “Roots and Wings” project.
-It’s the story of a farm boy who is driven from home by a dream only to eventually return to his roots.
+His family roots include Irish blood and his intense interest in the Irish music led to hosting annual visits to his ancestral homeland.